dpvpro/fexa/readme.md

 - **Sorted results**: Extensions are sorted by total size (largest first)
 - **Percentage calculation**: Shows what percentage of total size each extension represents
 - **No extension handling**: Files without extensions are grouped as "no extension"

-## Error Handling

-The program handles various error cases:

-- Non-existent directories will show an error message
-- Files that cannot be accessed are logged to stderr but don't stop the scan
-- If a path points to a file instead of a directory, an error is displayed